Dubai community finds home for cat orphaned after airstrike kills owner in Lebanon

 Emma at her new place.
 Photos: Supplied

-When a 2-year-old tabby cat named Emma was left homeless after her owner died in an airstrike during a vacation in Lebanon, Dubai’s cat-lover community rallied to find her a new home.
+When a two-year-old tabby cat named Emma was left homeless after her owner died in an airstrike during a vacation in Lebanon, Dubai’s cat-lover community rallied to find her a new home.

 The community members spread the news on multiple social media groups and messaging platforms looking for a new owner.
 According to rescuer Nisreen Samara, Emma found a new home within 20 minutes after her story was posted online.